-Large staging area with boxed furniture on rolling carts
+Large staging area with packed furniture on rolling carts

 Solutions Industries Furniture logistics